Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/README.md

 <chart-controller ref="mm10" title-text="My First GIVE Browser"
   group-id-list='["genes", "singleCell", "customTracks"]'></chart-controller>
 ```
+Or to use GIVE-HUG (HTML Universal Generator) on GIVE Data Hub page to build the HTML code needed for embedding.
+GIVE Data Hub is accessible on the public GIVE instance at <https://www.givengine.org/data-hub.html> and will be at the same relative location after you install your own GIVE instance.

-Or to use `Document.createElement()` to create the element in your JavaScript code:
+You can also use `Document.createElement()` to create the element in your JavaScript code:
 ```JavaScript
 var myChart = document.createElement('chart-controller')
 myChart.titleText = "My First GIVE Browser"